 Checking Accounts For Students

-If they don’t already have one, help your teen establish a checking account with a debit card before they head off to college.
+If they don’t already have one, help your teen establish a checking account with debit card before they head off to college.
 Choosing a bank that’s on-campus or nearby will provide convenient banking, with lower or zero ATM fees.
 Ideally, look for a checking account with no minimum balance requirement, unlimited transactions, overdraft protection (in case of errors), and online access, which can make overseeing your teen’s money management easier if it becomes necessary to step in.

 Encourage your teen to also establish a savings account, to help plan ahead for longer term or larger financial goals like buying a car or studying overseas.